PerisD/Sac2.0/index.md

 ### Source data

-Raw data, alignments and results were deposited in [Dryad](doi:10.5061/dryad.rxwdbrv9p "Dryad repository").
+Raw data, alignments and results were deposited in [Figshare](10.6084/m9.figshare.17185874 "Figshare repository").
 The repository contains:

 1. Alignments of 2um plasmid genes *REP1* and *REP2* used in Figure XXX.